Math Therapy

 Accurate.

-David Kochberg:
+David Kochberg

 I feel less alone.
 Well, that means everything to us.